fenago/learn-java-12-programming/lab_guide/Lab_5.md

 and [PrintWriter].
 The [OutputStreamWriter] class has a [FileWriter] subclass.

-Other classes of java.io package {#other-classes-of-java.io-package .header-title}
+Other classes of java.io package
 --------------------------------

 Other classes of the [java.io] package include the following: